Azure/azure-powershell/src/App/App.Autorest/docs/Update-AzContainerAppConnectedEnvStorage.md

 # Update-AzContainerAppConnectedEnvStorage

 ## SYNOPSIS
-update storage for a connectedEnvironment.
+Update storage for a connectedEnvironment.

 ## SYNTAX